SforAiDl/genrl/docs/source/usage/tutorials/Tutorial_on_bandits.md

 For the bandit, you can set the number of bandits, number of arms, and also reward probabilities of each of these arms seperately.

-Code to train an Epsilon Greedy agent on a Bernoulli Bandit Multi-Armed Bandit:
+Code to train an Epsilon Greedy agent on a Bernoulli Multi-Armed Bandit:

 ```python
 import gym